 When in the process of finding executive candidates to fill a role at your organization, your expectation is always to find the very best.
 After all, your C-suite defines your organization’s strategy, leads your employees, and forms the public face of the company in the business world.

-Yet the process of finding executive candidates can be challenging — especially with so many talented professionals out there who each possess their own unique abilities.
+Yet finding executive candidates can be challenging — especially with so many talented professionals out there who each possess their own unique abilities.
 Even if you’re working with an executive search firm, it’s advisable to be highly involved in the process so you can pool your knowledge of the field with the search firm’s recruiting expertise.
-With that in mind, here are some tips for identifying top executive candidates:

 - Revisit previous candidates.
-Based on past executive searches, there inevitably will be a candidate list of those who did not make the final cut.
+Based on past attempts to find executive candidates, there inevitably will be a candidate list of those who did not make the final cut.
 Sometimes it’s simply because another candidate had more experience or brought some other quality to the position.
 It can also be that the time wasn’t right for a candidate to make a career move or that they didn’t want to relocate.
-However, since circumstances often change and executive careers can be dynamic, it’s a good idea to take a look at candidates you’ve previously considered.
+However, since circumstances often change and executive careers can be dynamic, it’s a good idea to find executive candidates you’ve previously considered.